Providing a safe campus for all students

 confidentially with a counsellor who will talk with you about some of the reasons you scheduled

 the appointment and will evaluate what ongoing services or resources will be

 most helpful for you.

-1. Arrive at Evaristus 201 a few minutes before your scheduled appointment
+1. Arrive at EMF 127G a few minutes before your scheduled appointment

 2. Check in at the main desk and fill out an intake form

-3. Relax until a counsellor comes out to meet you
+3. Relax in the quiet section until your counsellor comes to get you

 What to do if you're concerned about a student Members of the Mount community are encouraged to contact a member of Counselling Services if you're concerned about a student who is displaying signs of distress or concern.
 Through informal consultation, our team may be able to suggest possible intervention strategies.
 Review our Guide to Identifying and Responding to Students in Distress »